C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Application to Doplicher-Roberts algebras associated with -cor res pon den ces

-The inverse of this correspondence is given by the equality $\Psi=\Psi_{[\pi,t]}$ where $[\pi,t]$ is the right tensor representation of $\KK_X$ defined in Proposition \ref{prop:rho}.
-For shortening we shall denote the representation of $\OO(J,X)$ corresponding to $(\pi,t)$ by $\pi\times_J t$, cf. \cite{fmr}.
+between representations $\Psi$ of the algebra $\OO(J,X)$ and representations $(\pi,t)$ of $X$ coisometric on $J$.
+The inverse of this correspondence is given by the equality $\Psi=\Psi_{[\pi,t]}$ where $[\pi,t]$ is the right tensor representation of $\KK_X$ defined in Proposition \ref{proposition:rho}.
+For shortening we denote the representation of $\OO(J,X)$ corresponding to $(\pi,t)$ by $\pi\times_J t$.
 We arrive at the following statement, cf. \cite[Cor.
-11.7]{katsura2}, \cite[thm.
-5.1]{mt}, \cite[6.4]{katsura}. \begin{thm}[Gauge invariance theorem for $\OO(J,X)$] Let $(\pi,t)$ be a representation of a $C^*$-correspondence $X$ coisometric on an ideal $J \subset J(X)$.
+11.7]{katsura2}, \cite[Thm.
+5.1]{mt}, \cite[6.4]{katsura}. \begin{theorem}[Gauge invariance theorem for $\OO(J,X)$] Let $(\pi,t)$ be a representation of a $C^*$-correspondence $X$ coisometric on an ideal $J \subset J(X)$.
 Then $\pi\times_J t$ is a faithful representation of $\OO(J,X)$ if and only if $(\pi,t)$ admits a gauge action, $\ker\pi=R_J$ and